How to Enhance Closeness in Your Relationship

 Since relationships are not static, a couple may evolve in the dimensions of intimacy.
 Even similar intimacy preferences need flexibility to mesh and jell.
 Understanding one another’s priorities, and connecting in ways that are important to both partners help ensure long-term relational success.

-For more tips on relationship success, see my book (click on title): "7 Keys to Long-Term Relationship Success".
+For more tips on relationship success, see my books (click on titles): "7 Keys to Long-Term Relationship Success" and "How to Communicate Effectively and Handle Difficult People".

 © 2012 by Preston C. Ni.
 All rights reserved worldwide.
 Copyright violation may subject the violator to legal prosecution.